ygalanak/DataAnalysisTemplate/README.md

 - [**bibtool**](https://github.com/ge-ne/bibtool): Script for parsing and dealing with BibTeX files.
 Used for extracting cited references into a standalone `.bib` files when you run `make bib`.
 Install with `brew install bib-tool`.
 - [**gawk**](https://www.gnu.org/software/gawk/):  The version of awk that comes with macOS by default doesn't work correctly with the script that inserts git commit information in the footer of PDFs.
 Install a more recent one with `brew install gawk`.
 - [**LibreOffice**](https://www.libreoffice.org/): Open source clone of Microsoft Office.
 Used for converting `.odt` files to `.docx` when you run `make docx`.
 Install by [downloading their installer](https://www.libreoffice.org/download/download/).
 - **Fonts**: There are a bunch of fonts included in the `pandoc/fonts/` folder.
-Install these as needed.
+Install these as needed - ideally for all users.
+If not installed for all users, you may need to repeat this step in the future.

 ## Usage